uker-troi-lab/project-template/README.md

 ## Best practices and further resources

+- This project template uses [uv](https://github.com/astral-sh/uv) for dependency-management and python-packaging (see [features](https://docs.astral.sh/uv/getting-started/features/))
 - Regularly run code-linter and code-formatter ([ruff](https://docs.astral.sh/ruff/)).
 To exclude lines from the linter, add `# noqa` to the end of the line.
 - Whenever possible, format your commit messages according to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) ([commitizen](https://commitizen-tools.github.io/commitizen/) can help you with that)
 - Use [semantic versioning](https://semver.org/)
 - [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) your commits when incrementing versions or creating a new release
-- Regularly update your `CHANGELOG.md`: `cz ch --template _templates/CHANGELOG.md.j2`
-- This project template uses [uv](https://github.com/astral-sh/uv) for dependency-management and python-packaging (see [features](https://docs.astral.sh/uv/getting-started/features/))
+- `CHANGELOG.md` is updated on every commit using pre-commit hooks